divadnauj-GB/nvbitPERfi/README.md

 ```

+Now you should have two new folders `logs`, `sdcs` and one report file `results-modeIRA1000.txt` inside `test-apps/logs/VectorAdd`

-thus it, now you can continue having fun|
+that's it, now you can continue having fun|

 # NVBitFI: An Architecture-level Fault Injection Tool for GPU Application Resilience Evaluations